Northampton: Memorials

 Northampton contains several significant war memorials.
 The Town and County War Memorial, unveiled in 1926, commemorates casualties of the First World War from all of Northamptonshire; it replaced a temporary cenotaph which stood in Abington Square from 1919.
 Designed by Sir Edwin Lutyens, it consists of two large obelisks and an altar-like stone sited in a small garden behind All Saints' Church.
 The Town and County memorial is a grade I listed building and part of a national collection of Lutyens' war memorials.
 As the Town and County memorial does not contain a list of names of the fallen, the Royal British Legion launched a campaign which resulted in the construction of a second memorial, dedicated solely to the town; this memorial, in Abington Square, takes the form of a garden of remembrance with the names of the dead inscribed on the garden walls.
 A bust of Edgar Mobbs was later moved into the garden; Mobbs was a rugby player for Northampton Saints who was killed while serving in the First World War.
-A memorial to Nobel Prize winner Francis Crick, who was born in Northampton, was installed on Abington street in 2005.
+A memorial to Nobel Prize winner Francis Crick, who was born in Northampton, and grew up in the Weston Favell area, was installed on Abington street in 2005.
 The sculpture, Discovery by artist Lucy Glendinning, was funded by the Wilson Foundation.